 The expanding intersection of seamless NFC, transit fare systems and contactless payments is just getting started and will play out in amazing ways.

-An analysis of global FeliCa iPhone and the new Apple Pay features of iOS 11 is here.
+A full analysis of global FeliCa iPhone and the new Apple Pay NFC switching features of iOS 11 is here.